The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: Viehweg-Zuo subsheaves in the parametrizing space

 \end{defn}

-The interest in the neat models of pairs that are equipped with fibrations, is two-fold.
-First, the conditions~\ref{neat}.\ref{neat1} and~\ref{neat}.\ref{neat3} ensures that $\wtilde h^*$ defines a pull-back map from symmetric $\mathcal{C}$-differential forms $\Sym_{\mathcal{C}}^N\Omega_{Z_h}^1\log\Delta_h$ attached to $(Z_h,\Delta_h)$ to the sheaf of symmetric logarithmic forms $\Sym^N\Omega_{Y_h}\log D_h$ (see~\cite[Prop.~2.10]{Ca08} for the details).
-Secondly, by~\ref{neat}.\ref{neat2} the neat model $(Y_h,D_h)$ leaves the birational geometry of the original pair $(Y,D)$ intact.
-For example if $(Y,D)$ special, then so is $(Y_h,D_h)$ (see~\cite[Cor.~9.5]{JK11b}).
-These properties will be crucial to the proof of the main result (Thm.~\ref{reduction}) in this section.
+The interest in the neat models of pairs (that are equipped with fibrations), is two-fold.
+First, the conditions (\ref{neat}.\ref{neat1}) and (\ref{neat}.\ref{neat3}) ensure that $(\wtilde h)^*$ defines a well-defined pull-back map from symmetric $\mathcal{C}$-differential forms $\bigl(\Omega_{Z_h}\log(\Delta_h)\bigr)^{\otimes_{\mathcal{C}}N}$ attached to $(Z_h,\Delta_h)$ to the sheaf of tensorial logarithmic forms $\bigl(\Omega_{Y_h}\log (D_h)\bigr)^{\otimes N}$ (see the discussion before the Definition~\ref{C-base}).
+Secondly, according to the property (\ref{neat}.\ref{neat2}), the neat model $(Y_h,D_h)$ inherits the birational properties of the original pair $(Y,D)$.
+For example if $(Y,D)$ special, then so is $(Y_h,D_h)$.
+These attributes will be crucial to the proof of the main result (Theorem.~\ref{reduction}) of this section.

-\begin{prop}[Construction of neat models, cf. {\cite[Sect.~10]{JK11b}}] Every normal logarithmic pair $(Y,D)$ and a surjective morphism with connected fibers $h:Y \to Z$, where $Z$ is a projective variety, admits a neat model.
+\begin{prop}[Construction of Neat Models, cf. {\cite[Sect.~10]{JK11b}}] Every normal logarithmic pair $(Y,D)$ and a surjective morphism with connected fibers $h:Y \to Z$, where $Z$ is a projective variety, admits a neat model.

 \end{prop}